The Complete Autism Toileting Guide

 • The use of storytelling to describe the steps or reading a book with pictures about an animal or fun character using the restroom are great resources.

-• Instead of sitting with the child or reading to them, use visual methods like showing a child to add or remove large puzzle pieces or imagery from a “bathroom board” every time a step is accomplished.
+• Instead of sitting with the child or reading to them, use visual methods like showing a child to add or remove large puzzle pieces or imagery from

 • Provide toileting aids to help curb fear or anxiety, such as a child’s seat, a step stool, etc.